harshadk99/flareguard/README.md

    npm run test:env
    ```

 The `.env` file is automatically added to `.gitignore` to prevent accidentally committing your credentials to the repository.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Cloudflare for their excellent API documentation
+- The security community for defining best practices
+- All contributors who help improve this tool